Au pair

 Arrangements differ between Europe, where the concept originated, and North America.
 In Europe, au pairs are only supposed to work part-time, and they often also study part-time, generally focusing on the language of the host country.
 In the United States, they may provide full-time childcare.
 In 1969, the European Agreement on Au Pair Placement was signed, and it came into force in 1971.
 Au pair companies in the United States have significant non-refundable fees once the au pair arrives in the country.
 The contract does not guarantee childcare, despite many families' reliance on the program.

 Unlike many other types of domestic assistants, the au pair is considered a part of the host family and not merely an employee.
 In some countries the au pair wears a uniform, but more commonly the au pair only follows the host family's dress code and wears attire appropriate for the work description, typically including a protective apron.

 History

-The title comes from the French term au pair, meaning 'at par' or 'equal to', indicating that the relationship is intended to be one of equals: the au pair is intended to become a member of the family, albeit a temporary one, rather than a traditional domestic worker.
+The title comes from the French term au pair, meaning 'on par' or 'equal to', indicating that the relationship is intended to be one of equals: the au pair is intended to become a member of the family, albeit a temporary one, rather than a traditional domestic worker.

 The term was historically used in a broad sense to indicate economic parity between the 'employer' and their 'employee'.
 Thus it is found used in 1840 by Honoré de Balzac: